wvchallenges/se-challenge-payroll/README.md

 Evaluation of your submission will be based on the following criteria.

 1. Did you follow the instructions for submission?
-1. Did you document your build/deploy instructions and your explanation of what you did well?
+1. Did you complete the steps outlined in the _Documentation_ section?
 1. Were models/entities and other components easily identifiable to the reviewer?
 1. What design decisions did you make when designing your models/entities?
 Are